Sign up to get the latest news and developments in technology, business analytics, data science and Polestar

 P.S.
 If you are aware of what BI is, what some of the most used business intelligence tools are, and just want to know more about how to acquire dashboard design best practices you can skip this next section.

-It is encoded in our DNA to understand visually displayed things better, plus it enhances retention and makes the data easier to grasp.
-So, the best way to showcase the data through a BI platform is through dashboards.
+Plus, learning about dashboards or visuals is kind of encoded in our DNA.
+We mean the idea to understand visually displayed things better, plus it enhances retention and makes the data easier to grasp.
+Even with generative AI in the picture, for analytics the end results are seen in graphs and visuals.

 Think about it, would you want to present the Sales of the models and different colors of cars to the financial officer?
 This data would be more relevant to the sales experts.
 An effective dashboard would be one that clearly communicates the message to the end user.

-For example, look at the Power BI Finance Dashboard below:
+For example, take a look at the Sales Dashboard below:

-Since you have a fixed amount of data or space that you want to utilize, maximize the visual perception of the end-user.
-Check out the image below:
+Since you have a fixed amount of data or space that you want to utilize, maximizing the visual perception of the end-user is crucial.

-Proximity here refers to grouping elements of similar use together or based on their location i.e proximity.
-Similarity means using the visual perception of the audience by grouping similar fonts and colors together.
+Proximity here refers to grouping elements of similar use together or based on their location.
+Similarity means using the visual perception of the audience by grouping similar ideas, fonts and colors together.
 And ultimately Enclosure, which essentially means showing physical demarcation by a visual border or shading to make them a part of a group.

 Even after so much thought, there is still the process of choosing the right data visualization tool.
 As we mentioned above, the human brain digests visual information more effectively than text.
 So, while you’re working with your dashboard it is important to display it in a way that resonates with your audience.
 Check out our summary which will help you decide what type of chart can be used based on 5 types of data usage, which are: